-INCIRLIK AIR BASE IS CURRENTLY IN HPCON CHARLIE
+INCIRLIK AIR BASE IS CURRENTLY IN HPCON BRAVO

 The 39th Air Base Wing is monitoring the Coronavirus (COVID-19) situation carefully to ensure the safety of our community members.
 Wing leadership will keep you informed as the situation develops.

 You can email the Commander's Action Line with questions.

 Who thought that staying isolated would be such hard work?